sudheera96/Group-4--Hunt-game/swaroop_log_book.md

 * [Added proposal Document Data](https://github.com/sudheera96/Group-4--Hunt-game/commit/bb203bd44aa63f22a29f8a5b19a5b3b1f74b196a)
 * [Edited proposal Document](https://github.com/sudheera96/Group-4--Hunt-game/commit/ac7cc327c278373bde9dedcf636bfa7af55e52f4)

 4. On the Second day i started working on cost estimation task which is assigned, and created a cost estimation draft file for our project.
-And I also conducted a meeting regarding regarding Status about individual tasks assigned to our team.
+And I also conducted a meeting    regarding Status about individual tasks assigned to our team.
 And also created sub tasks of my given tast and started working on one by one.
 Questions and answers discussed:
    1. I asked yashwanth about his jira user stories creation.
    Ans: He created a individual tasks/user stories to our team members and successfully started our first sprint.
    2. I asked krishna about the ER Model and the sample data.